-Once a Relevant Authority agrees that all required information has been received as laid down in the Act a Validation Notice will be issued.
+Once a relevant authority agrees that all required information has been received in your asset transfer applications, as laid down in the Act, a Validation Notice will be issued.

 A Validation Notice must contain:

 - the validation date – this is the date on which the last of the required information was received (the date the request was received if it was complete).
 This is the date from which other time limits will be calculated.